leibniz-psychology/psychnotebook-deploy/doc/configuration.rst

 	# then configure systemd
 	cp contrib/*.service /etc/systemd/system
-	# Adjust file paths for ExecStart
+	# Adjust file paths for ExecStart and Environment
 	systemctl daemon-reload
 	for service in mkhomedird nscdflushd usermgrd; do systemctl enable $service